 Students who use bicycles, rollerblades, skateboards or scooters to travel to school must wear a helmet, and walk while on school property.
 Students should lock bicycles on the bike rack, and store rollerblades, skateboards or scooters in their locker or backpack or in another school designated area.
 The school is not responsible for any lost or damaged personal items.
-Note: use of rollerblades, skateboards or scooters are not allowed on school property

-There may be rare occasions when unprecedented winter weather events occur and we need to close all schools and Board locations. for more information, please see the section on Weather Conditions in the

-Guide to the School Year.
+There may be rare occasions when unprecedented winter weather events occur and we need to close all schools and Board locations.
+For more information, please see the section on Weather Conditions in the Guide to the School Year.
 At all times, students and families should be aware of somewhere else they can go if bus services are cancelled or delayed, or if schools are forced to close due to an emergency.